SanskritiHarmukh/SanskritiHarmukh/README.md

 - 🌱 I’m currently learning `Containerization and Orchestration.`

-- 🤝 I’m looking for `Remote Developer relations / Developer Advocate / DevOps Internships.`
+- 🤝 I’m looking for `Remote Developer relations / Developer Advocate`

 - 📝 I love to document my learnings in the form of `blogs and twitter threads.`